shuozhixu/Binary-Wire_2025/README.md

 - All `strain-stress` files
 - All LAMMPS input files
 - Values of the mean tensile and compressive strengths, respectively, for each binary
 - Two curves, one for tension and another for compression, showing how the strength varies with the concentration _x_; include in your curves the strengths of constituent pure metals (i.e., when _x_ is either 0 or 1), which can be found in the file `pure-metals.txt` in this GitHub repository.
-This way, each curve would consist of six points, including two for pure metals and four for binaries.
+That way, each curve would consist of six points, including two for pure metals and four for binaries.
 - Slides used in your in-class presentation

 ## Reference